coil-kt/coil/docs/getting_started.md

 Coil has 5 artifacts published to `mavenCentral()`:

-* `io.coil-kt:coil`: The default artifact, which includes the `Coil` singleton and `ImageView.load` extension functions.
+* `io.coil-kt:coil`: The default artifact which depends on `io.coil-kt:coil-base` and includes the `Coil` singleton and `ImageView.load` extension functions.
-* `io.coil-kt:coil-base`: The base artifact, which **does not** include the `Coil` singleton and `ImageView.load` extension functions.
-Prefer this artifact if you want to use dependency injection to inject your [ImageLoader](image_loaders.md) instance(s).
+* `io.coil-kt:coil-base`: The base artifact which **does not** include the `Coil` singleton and `ImageView.load` extension functions.
 * `io.coil-kt:coil-gif`: Includes a set of [decoders](../api/coil-base/coil.decode/-decoder) to support decoding GIFs.
 See [GIFs](gifs.md) for more details.
 * `io.coil-kt:coil-svg`: Includes a [decoder](../api/coil-base/coil.decode/-decoder) to support decoding SVGs.
 See [SVGs](svgs.md) for more details.
 * `io.coil-kt:coil-video`: Includes two [fetchers](../api/coil-base/coil.fetch/-fetcher) to support fetching and decoding frames from [any of Android's supported video formats](https://developer.android.com/guide/topics/media/media-formats#video-codecs).
 See [videos](videos.md) for more details.

+You should depend on `io.coil-kt:coil-base` and **not** `io.coil-kt:coil` if any of the following is true:
-If you are a library author depending on Coil, you should depend on `io.coil-kt:coil-base` and not `io.coil-kt:coil` to avoid opting your users into the singleton.
+- You are writing a library that depends on Coil.
+This is to avoid opting your users into the singleton.
+- You want to use dependency injection to inject your [ImageLoader](image_loaders.md) instance(s).

 If you need [transformations](transformations.md) that aren't part of the base Coil artifact, check out the third-party `coil-transformations` library hosted [here](https://github.com/Commit451/coil-transformations).